weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 some more."
 She blew them a kiss, "good-by, oh, good-by!"

 She came up to Sylvia flushed and excited.
 "We'll play it home, Sylvia!
 Wasn't it lovely and dear?
-Oh, I could dance <span id="calibre_link-95" page-number="49" page-name="Page:There Is Confusion.djvu/55" page-index="55" page-quality="3"
+Oh, I could dance like that forever!"
-title="Page:There_Is_Confusion.djvu/55"></span>like that forever!"
 She went almost all the entire remaining distance on tip-toe.

 Life in Joel Marshall's house was not always a serious discussion of the